NextDC reports positive results following ‘pivotal period’

 NextDC has reported its first positive EBITDA and operating cash flow, but still racked up a statutory net loss of $5.8 million for the half-year ending 31 December 2014.

-The data centre-as-a-service provider saw data centre revenue jump 134% to $26.7 million, with EBITDA positive at $3 million, a $13.1 million improvement over the same period the previous year.
+The data center-as-a-service provider saw data center revenue jump 134% to $26.7 million, with EBITDA positive at $3 million, a $13.1 million improvement over the same period the previous year.

 Operating cash flow of $2.2 million was recorded.